 9. Third-Party Store

-9.1 Docker may make available additional applications and services offered by its third-party partners through its Store ("Application(s)").
-You acknowledge that your use of Applications may be subject to additional fees.
-You further acknowledge that your use of any Applications may be subject to a separate agreement between you and the third party licensor of that Application ("the Application Provider"), and that Docker shall not be a party to such separate agreement between you and the Application Provider.
-The Application Provider of each Application, and not Docker, is solely responsible for that Application, the content therein, and any claims that you or any other party may have relating to that Application or the use of that Application.
-Docker does not endorse and is not responsible for the accuracy, functionality, usefulness, or intellectual property rights of or relating to such Applications.
-You acknowledge and agree that, notwithstanding the foregoing, Docker and its affiliates are third party beneficiaries of the agreement between you and the Application Provider for each Application, and that Docker will have the right (and will be deemed to have accepted the right) to enforce such agreement against you as a third party beneficiary thereof.
+9.1 Docker may make available to you additional content, applications and services that are offered by third parties (“Third Party Content“).
+You acknowledge that your use of Third Party Content may be subject to additional fees.
+You further acknowledge that your use of any Third Party Content may be subject to a separate agreement between you and the provider of the Third Party Content (“the Third Party Content Provider“), and that Docker shall not be a party to such separate agreement between you and the Third Party Content Provider.
+The Third Party Content Provider, and not Docker, is solely responsible for the applicable Third Party Content, and any claims that you or any other party may have relating to that Third Party Content or its use.
+Docker does not endorse and is not responsible for the accuracy, functionality, usefulness, or intellectual property rights of or relating to such Third Party Content.
+You acknowledge and agree that, notwithstanding the foregoing, Docker and its affiliates are third party beneficiaries of the agreement between you and the Third Party Content Provider and that Docker will have the right (and will be deemed to have accepted the right) to enforce such agreement against you as a third party beneficiary thereof.

-9.2 By subscribing to or purchasing an Application, you grant Docker permission to share your User Content, and user information with the Application Provider as necessary in order to provide you the Application.
+9.2 By subscribing to or purchasing any Third Party Content, you grant Docker permission to share your User Content, and user information with the Third Party Content Provider as necessary for you to be provided the Third Party Content.

 11. Modification and Termination

 11.1 Docker is constantly innovating in order to provide the best possible experience for its users.
-You acknowledge and agree that the form and nature of the Service may change from time to time without prior notice to you and that Docker may add new features and change any part of the Service at any time without notice.
+You acknowledge and agree that the form and nature of the Service may change from time to time without prior notice to you and that Docker may add new features and remove features or otherwise change any part of the Service at any time without notice.